rajeevPranavam/hello-world/README.md

 # hello-world
-The first hello world application
+The hello world application is the first application trials normally.